t-reents/torch-sim/README.md

 ## Citation

 A manuscript is in preparation.
-Meanwhile, if you use TorchSim in your research, please [cite the Zenodo archive][zenodo].
+Meanwhile, if you use torch-sim in your research, please [cite the Zenodo archive][zenodo].